-The output should be W. The Route decision determined the BIC started with ‘A’ and routed it to RoutAF.
+The output should be W. The Route decision determined the BIC started with ‘A’ and routed it to RouteAF.
 This decision service determines that a Swift message of ABC/XXX/201 is routed to W.

 Verify this by selecting the RouteAF decision service and viewing the decision table.